-Let’s move on to the next step of this guide to learn How to Mount a TV in a Travel Trailer.
+Let’s move on to the next step of this guide to learn How to Mount a TV in an RV or Camper Trailer.

 #4 – Attaching the TV Plate to the Back of Your TV

-Your TV mount has 2 important big pieces: the TV plate which is meant to be attached to the back of your TV and the wall plate which is meant to be drilled and attached to the travel trailer wall.
+Your TV mount has two important big pieces: the TV plate, which is meant to be attached to the back of your TV, and the wall plate, which is meant to be drilled and attached to the travel trailer wall.